Rikalmuhammad/Customer-Management-Program/README.md

 # Capstone Project Module-1: Customer Management Program
+This project was created to fulfill the Capstone Project Module 1 requirement as part of the Data Science and Analytics Bootcamp at Purwadhika.
+The program was developed by following the minimum feature requirements outlined in the provided guidelines and flowchart.

+I built this program entirely based on my current skills, which I have acquired throughout the learning process in class.
+I would like to express my gratitude to my lecturer, **M. Faroja**, for his guidance during this learning journey.

 This is a Customer Management Program built using Python.
 The program allows users to efficiently manage customer data, including adding, updating, deleting, and saving customer records.
 It is designed for small to medium-sized businesses that need a straightforward way to maintain customer information.

 # Features